0ld-h3ad/DarkMatters-Spring2019/README.md

   * What is the role or use of abstract thinking in various labor/liberation struggles?
   * Have you ever used technology that you were embarrassed or ashamed to have—broken or obsolete devices?
 Do you still feel the same way?

 **Before Class:** Please write a response to the text, this can include questions, impressions, sketches, notes or your own ideas.
 Aim for 300 words or about half a page in standard settings.
-Please add it to the [Apr-2 folder]() on Dropbox Paper by midnight the day before class.
+Please add it to the [Week 4](https://paper.dropbox.com/folder/show/Week-4-e.1gg8YzoPEhbTkrhvQwJ2zzxYCD5gXos1zaB6YVhSLzhdTDkY3OPr) on Dropbox Paper by midnight the day before class.

 ## Week 5 - Intro to Blackness and Surveillance ##
 **Tuesday Apr 9, 10 AM**